 Skilled Nursing Facility.
-Inpatient services and supplies provided by a skilled nursing facility.
+Inpatient services and supplies provided by a skilled nursing facility, for up to 180 days per calendar year.
 The amount by which your room charge exceeds the prevailing two-bed room rate of the skilled nursing facility is not considered covered under this plan.